 After relaxing a bit start exploring the town.
 Maheshwar is now regarded mainly as a pilgrimage centre where tourists flock from across the world.
 They come to have a look at the stunning Maheshwar Fort – which stands towering over Narmada River – numerous temples and the picturesque Ghats.

 Visit Holkar Fort which is also referred to as Queen’s Fort.
 This was the opulent palace of Rani Ahilyabai Holkar.
 It served as her administrative headquarter during her reign.
-Have a look at Rajeshwara temple.
+Have a look at Shri Raj Rajeshwara Temple.
 This has several carvings and sculptures that are beautiful to look at.
-Jaleshwar Temple, located on the banks of River Narmada, dedicated to Lord Shiva, is also a nice place to see.
+Jaleshwar Temple, located on the banks of Narmada River, dedicated to Lord Shiva, is also a nice place to see.
 Indulge in some boating in River Narmada; there are some 28 ghats in Maheshwar.

 Go and visit Sri Govinda Bhagavatpaada Cave.
 It is said the famous Shankaracharya took some spiritual education and guidance from the saint Govinda Bhagavatpaada right here in this cave.
 The 11th century built Kedareshwar Temple is an important shrine of Madhya Pradesh and is quite an attraction for devotees and tourists.
 One should also make a visit to architecturally interesting Siddhanath Temple.

 Have dinner after going around the temples and the town whole day.
 Overnight in Omkareshwar.Day 6: Omkareshwar – Bhopal: Check out from a hotel in Omkareshwar after breakfast and drive to Bhopal, capital of Madhya Pradesh.
 Check into a hotel on arrival in Bhopal after a longish drive of nearly seven hours from Omkareshwar.